Frequently Asked Questions

 What is the MonaLisa Touch?

-MonaLisa Touch is a medical laser that delivers controlled energy to the vaginal tissue to revitalize the cells in the vaginal mucosa (vaginal tissue) so that these cells make more collagen, an essential ingredient in vaginal cell health.
+MonaLisa Touch is a medical laser that delivers controlled gentle energy to the vaginal tissue to revitalize the cells in the vaginal mucosa (vaginal tissue) so that these cells make more collagen, an essential ingredient in vaginal cell health.
+The vulva (area outside the vagina) can also be treated to relieve symptoms.
+It also treats vulvar conditions such as lichen sclerosis.

 How does it work?